ElDavoo/wa-crypt-tools/README.md

 ## Usage

  ```
-usage: decrypt14_15.py [-h] [-f] [-nm] [-ng] [-np] [-ivo IV_OFFSET] [-do DATA_OFFSET] [-v]
+usage: decrypt14_15.py [-h] [-f] [-nm] [-ng] [-np] [-ivo IV_OFFSET]
+                       [-do DATA_OFFSET] [-v]
                        [keyfile] [encrypted] [decrypted]

 Decrypts WhatsApp backup files encrypted with Crypt14 or Crypt15

 positional arguments:
-  keyfile               The WhatsApp encrypted_backup key file.
+  keyfile               The WhatsApp encrypted_backup key file or the hex
+                        encoded key.
 Default: encrypted_backup.key
   encrypted             The encrypted crypt15 or crypt14 file.
+Default:
-Default: msgstore.db.crypt15
+                        msgstore.db.crypt15
   decrypted             The decrypted output file.
 Default: msgstore.db

 options:
   -h, --help            show this help message and exit
   -f, --force           Makes errors non fatal.
 Default: false
   -nm, --no-mem         Does not load files in RAM, stresses the disk more.
                         Default: load files into RAM
-  -ng, --no-guess       Does not try to guess the offsets, only protobuf parsing.
+  -ng, --no-guess       Does not try to guess the offsets, only protobuf
+                        parsing.
-  -np, --no-protobuf    Does not try to parse the protobuf message, only offset guessing.
+  -np, --no-protobuf    Does not try to parse the protobuf message, only
+                        offset guessing.
   -ivo IV_OFFSET, --iv-offset IV_OFFSET
                         The default offset of the IV in the encrypted file.
                         Only relevant in offset guessing mode.
 Default: 8
   -do DATA_OFFSET, --data-offset DATA_OFFSET
-                        The default offset of the encrypted data in the encrypted file.
-Only relevant in offset
+                        The default offset of the encrypted data in the
-                        guessing mode.
+                        encrypted file.
+Only relevant in offset guessing mode.
                         Default: 122
   -v, --verbose         Prints all offsets and messages
  ```